ParadigmEngineering/igvc-2022-software/README.md

 Intelligent Ground Vehicle Competition (Spring 2022) software for the Paradigm Engineering Student Group

 # ROS Setup
+ROS packages are handled a little differently in this repo than most others.

 ## TLDR
 Prerequisites:
 - Linux
 - ROS install